Thomas Zeitzoff

 Publications

-Getmansky, Anna and Tolga Sinmazdemir.
+Getmansky, Anna, Tolga Sinmazdemir, and Thomas Zeitzoff.
 "The Allure of Distant War Drums: Refugees, Geography, and Foreign Policy Preferences in Turkey."
 FORTHCOMING.
 Political Geography.

 Kupatadze, Alexander and Thomas Zeitzoff.
 "In the Shadow of Conflict: How Emotions, Threat Perceptions and Victimization Influence Foreign Policy Attitudes."
 FORTHCOMING.
 British Journal of Political Science.
 (ONLINE APPENDIX).
 [REPLICATION FILES].